Frequently Asked Questions

 Can I meet the birds before I apply to adopt?

-You can meet our some of adoptable birds during business hours at The Perch in Colorado Springs and others at our adoption events at other locations in Metro Denver - please see our EVENTS page for more information.
+You can meet our some of adoptable birds during public hours at The Perch in Colorado Springs and others at our adoption events at other locations in Metro Denver - please see our EVENTS page for more information.

 I have dogs or cats or both – can I still foster or adopt?